Firstly, what is a ‘Bare’ Trust?

-Sometimes, in the heat of the moment, a person may purchase an asset for their Self-Managed Superannuation Fund.
+Sometimes, because of urgency, a person may purchase an asset for their Self-Managed Superannuation Fund.
 But the asset is purchased incorrectly, such as:

-1. the person buying the property is not a trustee of the SMSF
+- the person buying the property is not a trustee of the SMSF;

-2. the person buying the asset is only one of the trustees of the SMSF
+- the person buying the asset is only one of the trustees of the SMSF; and

-3. and most commonly, the person buying the asset is the trustee of the SMSF but there is nothing on any documents to clearly show that the trust (beneficial) owner is the SMSF
+- most commonly, the person buying the asset is the trustee of the SMSF but there is nothing on any documents to clearly show that the super fund is the true beneficial owner.

-This Acknowledgement of Trust helps the process of the transfer.
-This is how you draft the Acknowledgement of Trust for an SMSF:
+This Acknowledgement of Trust may help the process of the transfer.
+This is how your accountant may advise you on how to draft the Acknowledgement of Trust for an SMSF: